Make print-ready PDFs

 1. Set up your file as double pages.

-If you are creating your pages in Illustrator or Photoshop, you will need to ensure that your canvas or artboard size is the equivalent to double your trim size.
-For example, if your book is 8.5” x 11”, then you will need to create a canvas that is 17” wide (i.e. 2x 8.5”).
+If you create your pages in Illustrator or Photoshop, you have to ensure your canvas or artboard size is equivalent to double your trim size.
+For example, if your book is 8.5” x 11”, you need to create a canvas that is 17” wide (i.e. 2x 8.5”).

 2. Add bleed and quiet area.

-Add 0.125" bleed regardless of size, and allocate a 0.25" quiet area along the edges of your design where you don’t include text.
-This will eliminate the risk of anything important being cut off in the binding process.
+Add a 0.125" bleed regardless of size, and allocate a 0.25" quiet area along the edges of your design.
+These areas will prevent any content from being cut away in the trimming process before being bound.

-Once the bleed area has been created in the application, the actual content of the page that touches the trim edge must be extended into the bleed area.
+Next, the content that touches the trim edge must extend beyond the bleed area.

-In Photoshop or Illustrator, you will need to calculate the correct margins and quiet areas, as well as increase the canvas size by 0.25" to accommodate bleed on all sides.
-Alternatively, use one of our pre-prepared template files for reference.
+In Photoshop or Illustrator, you can use our templates to help you see the correct margins and quiet areas.
+You will also need to increase the canvas size by 0.25" to accommodate bleed on all sides.

-3. Make sure your design works across a spread.
+3. Ensure your design works as a spread

-With both image offsetting and text formatting, it might not look ideal on your artwork on your computer, but when printed and bound into a larger book, they will look perfect.
+With both image offsetting and text formatting, it might not look ideal on your artwork on your computer.
+But when printed and bound into a book, it will be accurate.

 4. Exporting files as spreads.

-If you are exporting your file as spreads in InDesign, make sure you select ‘Spreads’ in the export panel.
-When uploading your file to Mixam for printing, our software will split the pages accordingly.
+If you export your file as spreads in InDesign, select Spreads in the Export panel.
+When uploading your file to our online platform, our software will split the pages for you.

-Please note that although they will appear as single pages in the Artwork Dashboard, the files sent to the printer will maintain their perfect alignment.
+Although they will appear as single pages in the Artwork Dashboard, the files sent to the printer will keep their alignment.